boonyong6/how-linux-works/README.md

 - NAT is the most common way to **share a single IP address** with a **private subnet**.
 - Transforms packets as it moves them.
-- NAT is essentially a hack that **extends the lifetime of the IPv4** address space (IPv6 doesn’t need NAT).
+- NAT is essentially a hack that **extends the lifetime of the IPv4** address space (IPv6 doesn't need NAT).

 ## 9.25 Firewalls